tony-albanese/ci-project-3/README.md

 + Entering data directly from the table.
 It would be nice if the user could simply highlight the chemical in the table and either by hitting enter or some other key add it to the list of products or reactants.
 The Table object in the Rich library does have responsive elements.
 However, the requirement of quantities in addition to the chemical requires a non-trivial handling of user keyboard input.
 + Editing the list of products and reactants would also be a good feature to add.
-Right now, if the user accidentaly adds a chemical to the list, they must clear the data and start over.
+Right now, if the user accidentally adds a chemical to the list, they must clear the data and start over.
 # Unfixed bugs
 + In the textual version of the app, sometimes the reactants or products do not show in the output window